kurttheviking/habrok-js/README.md

 ### Contribute

 PRs are welcome!
 PRs must pass unit tests and linting prior to merge.
+PRs must not reduce unit coverage.
 For bugs, please include a failing test which passes when your PR is applied.
 To enable a git hook that runs `npm test` prior to pushing, `cd` into your repo and run:

 ```sh
 touch .git/hooks/pre-push